kyleparran/C-_group_7/hw_1/README.md

 # Basic Implementation
 One key reason is the overhead of repeated function calls (`add` and `getElement`).
 For a $4096 \times 4096$ matrix, that’s $4096^2$ function calls for both retrieving elements and adding them, which quickly adds up.
 Additionally, using `std::vector<std::vector<int>>` can lead to non-contiguous memory layouts, resulting in less efficient cache utilization compared to a single contiguous block of memory.

+# Target/Execution
+We initially set a target execution time of under 50 milliseconds as the intial execution time was approximately 200 milliseconds on our hardware.
+We surpassed this target significantly, with runs averaging around 12 milliseconds post-optimization.

 # Optimizations

 - **Inlining**